 When buying food for a dog, one of the most influential factors in the cost of the food is the dog’s size and weight.
 StayLabs’ dog food is no different.
 I ran the numbers a couple of times and found out that a 2-week supply of food for a 3 lb dog costs $14.80.
 A two-week supply for a 125 lb dog costs $87.60.
 Quite a difference!

 At the present time, StayLabs doesn’t offer treats or extras other than the free gut-health test and the free digital scale that comes with your first order.
 It also has a service for periodic poop tests to track the health of your animal.

 Additionally, StayLabs offers a discount that you can check out here – 60% OFF for 2 weeks + GIFT!.
 Shipping is always free – which is always a plus – and StayLabs offers a 100% money-back guarantee on its first shipment for any reason as long as it’s within 30 days of the shipment.

 And, finally, should you choose to cancel, it never charges cancellation fees.

 I definitely think StayLabs is worth a serious look.
 It has a line of serious talent behind its recipes, its product is more reasonably priced than many other high-quality dog food companies, and it does an excellent job of tracking your dog’s health.

-Although currently it only offers two varieties of dog food, that’s expected to change in the near future.
-The only real drawback I found with this company was the limitations in its Customer Service (only email and text), but that’s an easy fix.
+It currently offers 3 varieties of dog food, and more may be coming in the near future.
+The only real drawback I found with this company was the limitations in its Customer Service (no chat bot), but that’s hardly a large issue.
+In fact, it’s really just a personal preference of mine.
 You can check out StayLabs recipes and services here.

 Overall, I give the company two thumbs up.